Add an entity to example utterances

 Add a list entity

-List entities represent a fixed, closed set (exact text matches) of related words in your system.
+List entities represent a set of exact text matches of related words in your system.

 For a company's department list, you can have normalized values:

 Human Resources.
 Each normalized name has synonyms.
 For a department, these synonyms can include any department acronyms, numbers, or slang.
 You don't have to know all the values when you create the entity.
 You can add more after reviewing real user utterances with synonyms.

 In an example utterance on the Intents page, select the word or phrase that you want in the new list.
 When the entity drop-down appears, enter the name for the new list entity in the top textbox, then select Create new entity.